eclipse/paho.mqtt.rust/README.md

 This will initialize and update the C library sources from Git, then use the _cmake_ crate to build the static version of the C library, and link it in.
 By default, the build will use the pre-generated bindings in _bindings/bindings_paho_mqtt_X_Y_Z.rs_, where _X_Y_Z_ is the currently supported library version.

+The defalut features for the build are: ["bundled", "ssl"]

 When building the bundled libraries, the bindings can also be regenerated at build-time.
 This is especially useful when building on uncommon/untested platforms to ensure proper bindings for that system.
-This is done using the "buildtime_bindgen" feature:
+This is done adding the "build_bindgen" feature:

     $ cargo build --features "build_bindgen"

-In this case it will generate bindings based on the header files in the bundled C repository,
+In this case it will generate bindings based on the header files in the bundled C repository.

+The cached versions of the bindings were created on an x86_64 PC running Linux.
+When compiling on a different machine or cross-compiling, it is recommended to use "build_bindgen" to regenerate the bindings for that target.

+#### Building the Paho C library without SSL/TLS

+The crate can build the bundled Paho C library without secure sockets:

+    $ cargo build --no-default-features --features "bundled"

 #### Linking to an exteral Paho C library